 The sub-fund included the identification and analysis of an issuer's ESG credentials ("ESG Credentials") as an integral part of the investment decision making process with the aim of reducing sustainability risk and enhancing returns.
-ESG Credentials may have included, but were not limited to:
+ESG Credentials were set out above.